 Ceviche can also be made with fish, oysters, octopus, or mixed seafood.

-Patacones are something that goes along with every Ecuadorian dish, and is a true staple of Eduadorian cuisine.
+Patacones are something that goes along with every Ecuadorian dish and are a true staple of Ecuadorian cuisine.

-It can also be eaten on its own as a snack with cheese or sometimes ever as a dinner meal.
+It can also be eaten on its own as a snack with cheese or sometimes even as a dinner meal.

-Easy to make and rich in calories, patacones are the best snack-type food that you can order just like you order fries in the western world.
+Easy to make and rich in calories, patacones are the best snack-type food that you can order just like you order fries in many Western cuisines.